Destinedlife/ticket-lifecycle/README.md

 ![Artboard 4](https://github.com/user-attachments/assets/68e8a9ee-14ff-4130-b2c9-a3c459326ed4)

 <p>
-We will countine working the ticket as Dawn, who we assigned to the banking team earlier.
-Log in as Dawn and see that the ticket should now say assigned to the online banking team.
-But now that Dawn is working the ticket assign it to her.
-Reasoning can be " I'll will be taking this ticket."
-Next down in "Post Reply" write a hypertheticial respone to the ticket such as "I believe the issue is caused by a recent update to our software.
+We will continue working on the ticket as Dawn, who we assigned to the banking team earlier.
+Log in as Dawn and see that the ticket should now be assigned to the online banking team.
+But now that Dawn is working on the ticket assign it to her.
+Reasoning can be "I will be taking this ticket."
+Next down in "Post Reply" write a hypothetical response to the ticket such as "I believe the issue is caused by a recent update to our software.
 We rolled it back, notified the issuer, and are waiting for a proper fix.
 Online banking should now be running correctly."
 Then click post.
-Next to status set the Ticket to resolved.
+Next to status set the ticket to resolved.

-  Congradulations you have completed your first ticket.
+  Congratulations you have completed your first ticket.
 </p>
 <br />